-“So we can move beyond the biases to see the value in not just diversity from a racial, religious, cultural, sexual orientation perspective but from the value in diversity of thought,” said Dian Ginsburg, AAPL’s director of career services.
+“So we can move beyond the biases to see the value in not just diversity from a racial, religious, cultural, sexual orientation perspective but from the value in diversity of thought,” said Dian Ginsberg, AAPL’s director of career services.

 Schwartz says she took a nontraditional path to becoming a physician.
 But she noticed early on that something was lacking in treatment of women and women of color.

 “My background is actually as a labor and delivery nurse for many years,” she says.
 “In the taking care of patients – women – I kind of felt like there were a lot of opportunities for things to be done differently.
 I didn’t know quite how to point what I was feeling at that time, but it was the absence of input from women taking care of women.”

 So after becoming a mother of three, she decided to go to medical school.
 However, more red flags came early in her career.
 One interaction while working at a rural Florida clinic affected her career in a profound way.

 Schwartz had served her residency at Miami’s Jackson Memorial Hospital, where it was routine to test every prenatal patient for chlamydia and gonorrhea.

 “I noticed that I came to this place and it wasn’t being done,” she recalls.
 “My first couple of charts, I happily did my routine cultures, and my partner came over and said, ‘Hey, sweetie, I’m noticing you’re ordering these cultures on all these ladies.’
 And I said, ‘That’s ACOG [American College of Obstetricians and Gynecologists] standard, that what we do.’
 And he goes, ‘Well, certainly, that was down there at Jackson, but our patients don’t really need to have that done.’